adamdrewherbst/servo_serial/README.md

 Download the Arduino IDE and use it to upload the .ino file to your board.

+Connect the red wire of the servo to the Arduino 5V, the brown wire to GND, and the yellow wire to pin 9.

 Go to index.php in your web browser and you should be able to drag and drop the instructions to generate a repeating pattern of motion for the Servo motor.